Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(socket.remoteAddress, socket.remotePort);

-Inbound traffic has the same split.
-A server bound to 0.0.0.0:3000 can receive a loopback connection, a same-LAN connection, or a routed connection through a gateway or port-forwarding boundary.
+Inbound traffic has the same idea.
+A server bound to 0.0.0.0:3000 can receive a loopback connection, a same-LAN connection, or a routed connection through a gateway or port-forwarding hop.
 JavaScript gets the same connection callback shape each time.
 The accepted socket fields carry the local and remote endpoints for that specific path.

 net.createServer(socket => {